 The Promotion and Reappointment document contains standards and procedures for promotion and reappointment for faculty and librarian candidates.
-This November 2014 version of the Promotions and Reappointment document includes a number of changes relative to the previous (February 2011) version.
+This October 2015 version of the Promotions and Reappointment document includes a number of changes relative to the previous (November 2014) version.

-These changes to the Promotion and Reappointment document 2011 were approved through the governance process and those relating to processes and time lines have been agreed to by the TCNJFT, Local 2364, AFT and memorialized in MOA ???.
+These changes to the Promotion and Reappointment document 2014 were approved through the governance process and those relating to processes and timelines have been agreed to by the TCNJFT, Local 2364, AFT.